-MA 263 Continuous Probability for Risk Management (3 credits)

-Pre-req: GB 213 and MA 233
+MA 263 Continuous Probability for Risk Management (3 credits) Pre-Req: (GB 213 or ST 113) and MA 233

 This course focuses on concepts and techniques of continuous probability and their applications to risk management in insurance and finance.
 Among other topics, the most commonly used single- and multivariable continuous probability distributions are addressed.
 Concepts are illustrated with a large number of applied risk management problems.
 Calculus tools such as single and double integration are used extensively.